 A polygonal mesh represents a 3D object's surface through vertices (points in 3D space), edges (connecting vertex pairs), and faces (surfaces enclosed by edge loops), explicitly encoding both geometry through vertex coordinates and topology through connectivity relationships.
 Meshes retain \am{important} advantages in graphics applications: compatibility with GPU rasterization enables real-time rendering; explicit structure allows intuitive manipulation and editing; natural decoupling of geometry, topology, and appearance enables motion generation through vertex displacement while maintaining constant topology and texture maps across frames, ensuring temporal coherence and object identity preservation.

-Mesh is mainly adopted in object-centric 4D modeling, target to produce animated mesh asset from text~\cite{TextMesh4D,chen2024ct4d}, video~\cite{chen2025v2m4,li2024dreammesh4d} or static 3D asset~\cite{wu2025animateanymesh,shi2025drive}.
+Meshes are mainly adopted in object-centric 4D modeling, aimed at producing animated mesh assets from text~\cite{TextMesh4D,chen2024ct4d}, video~\cite{chen2025v2m4,li2024dreammesh4d}, or static 3D assets~\cite{wu2025animateanymesh,shi2025drive}.
 However, mesh representations face several challenges in 4D applications, which we discuss below alongside methods developed to address them.

 \textbf{Spatiotemporal Consistency:} Animated mesh sequences require precise vertex-to-vertex correspondence across frames to preserve consistent texture and topology, preventing naive per-frame generation pipelines that can lead to different \am{vertex-connectivity} in each generated sample.
-V2M4~\cite{chen2025v2m4} circumvents this through a reconstruction-and-refine pipeline: it first applies image-to-3D reconstruction models~\cite{xiang2025structured,zhao2025hunyuan3d,li2025triposg,li2024craftsman} to generate per-frame meshes, then sets the first frame as anchor and deforms it to register with subsequent frames, maintaining consistent mesh correspondence through continuous deformation.
+V2M4~\cite{chen2025v2m4} circumvents this through a reconstruction-and-refine pipeline: it first applies image-to-3D reconstruction models~\cite{xiang2025structured,zhao2025hunyuan3d,li2025triposg,li2024craftsman} to generate per-frame meshes, then sets the first frame as an anchor and deforms it to register with subsequent frames, maintaining consistent mesh correspondence through continuous deformation.

 \textbf{Deformation Learning:} Given that most approaches rely on deforming a consistent mesh topology rather than per-frame generation, determining correct vertex displacements becomes the central challenge.
 Vertices lack inherent semantic meaning, making it difficult to learn meaningful deformation patterns.
 Two primary approaches have emerged: directly learning per-vertex displacement from data priors~\cite{wu2025animateanymesh} or video diffusion model guidance~\cite{TextMesh4D}, or introducing an intermediate rigging structure—either explicit~\cite{Song_2025_CVPR,song2025puppeteer} or approximated~\cite{li2024dreammesh4d}—followed by skinning-based articulation to propagate skeletal motion to vertex displacements.